Markseye/MobileFlashcards/README.md

 Clone the project - git clone git@github.com:Markseye/MobileFlashcards.git Install the dependencies - npm install
 Start the development server - npm start
+NOTE: You will need to have a simulator and expo install to run this